* Former Director of U.S. Law and Security Program at Human Rights First

-- Clerked for Supreme Court Justice John Paul Stevens and was Speechwriter for President Bill Clinton
+* Clerked for Supreme Court Justice John Paul Stevens and was a speechwriter for President Bill Clinton

-Deborah Pearlstein is Director of the U.S. Law and Security Program at Human Rights First (HRF), where she specializes in constitutional law, U.S. counter-terrorism, detention and intelligence, executive power, immigration, national security policies, and the role of the federal courts.
+Deborah Pearlstein was the Director of the U.S. Law and Security Program at Human Rights First (HRF) from 2003-2007, where she specialized in constitutional law, U.S. counter-terrorism, detention and intelligence, executive power, immigration, national security policies, and the role of the federal courts.
 She is also a visiting lecturer in human rights and national security at Stanford Law School.
 Her father is a professor of physics at Indiana University-Purdue University, and her mother publishes IDUG Solutions Journal, a database software publication.
 Pearlstein graduated cum laude from Cornell University in 1993 and magna cum laude from Harvard Law School in 1998.
 She is married to Dr. Christopher F. Chyba, a planetary scientist who was previously a member of President Bill Clinton’s National Security staff.

 In June 2004, HRF accused the United States of holding terrorism suspects in more than two dozen detention centers worldwide, with about half of these operating in total secrecy.
 Commenting on HRF’s contention that the supposed secrecy surrounding these alleged facilities made “inappropriate detention and abuse not only likely but inevitable,” Pearlstein said: “The abuses at Guantanamo Bay and Abu Ghraib cannot be addressed in isolation. . . .
 This is all about secrecy, accountability and the law.”